Working After Retirement? Some Things to Keep in Mind

 People come out of retirement for different reasons.
 If you’re thinking about it, ask yourself if this is something you need or want to do.
 In other words, is it about the money or do you simply want to do more with your days?

-If you’re worried about running out of money in retirement, consider talking to a financial planner first.
+If you’re worried about your retirement security, consider talking to a financial planner.
 They can help give you a better sense of where you stand financially.
-(Your retirement accounts may be in better shape than you think!)
+(Your retirement accounts may be in better shape than you think.)
+Sometimes, you may simply need to make adjustments to your spending or withdrawal strategy—without having to go back to work.